realnc/dosbox-core/README.md

 ## Compilation

 Building the core requires a C++17 compiler.
-GCC 9 or newer is known to work.
+GCC 9 and Clang 9 are known to work.
+When building on macOS with XCode Clang, macOS 10.15 and XCode 11.1 are required.
+Using GCC instead will allow building for older macOS versions.

 CMake and Ninja are also assumed to be installed in order to build the bundled dependencies.